Large Aloe Vera

 These instructions are sent with the plant gift

 Aloe Vera is valued for its astounding skin-soothing properties.
-To soothe minor burns, bee stings and sunburn cut a piece off the tips and apply the cooling "gel" to the skin.
-Find out more about the healing properties of Aloe Vera at http://aloeverabenefits.com/
+To soothe minor burns, bee stings and sunburn cut a piece off and apply the cooling ‘gel’ to the skin.
+A very easy and striking houseplant that no home should be without.

-The Aloe Vera is a succulent, used to hot dry conditions.
-In the home, it is surprisingly easy to care for.
-It"s not frost tolerant, so better suited to the kitchen or the bathroom rather than the garden.
-It will tolerate a cool room but will not be happy in a dark room or conditions under 8°C.
+The Aloe Vera is a succulent, used to hot dry sunny conditions.
+In the home, it is surprisingly easy to care for and will be happiest next to a bright windowsill.
+It will tolerate a cool room but will not be happy in a dark room or conditions under 8˚C.

 Aloe Vera are quite slow growers and their size can easily be contained by a small pot.
-To encourage growth repot your plant once a year.
-You may also find that your over time your plant produces "suckers" or young plants at the base of the mother plant.
-If desired these can also be gently removed and repotted in ordinary potting compost to produce a whole new generation of plants.
+To encourage growth, repot your plant once a year.
+You may also find that over time your plant produces ‘suckers’ or young plants at the base of the mother plant.
+If desired these can also be gently removed and re-potted in ordinary potting compost mixed with perlite or sand for better drainage to produce a whole new generation of plants.

-Aloe Veras are pretty resistant to neglect.
+Aloe Vera is pretty resistant to neglect.
 However, if your plant does start looking sorry for itself, pull off any dead or soft leaves and move to a sunnier position.
 Brown leaves or tips of the leaves can be a sign of under watering so try watering more regularly.
-On the flip side, mould at the base or the bottom of the leaves is a sign of over watering or too damp a position, so try a sunnier, airier room and let it dry out for a good week or two before watering.
+On the flip side, mould at the bottom of the leaves is a sign of over watering or too damp a position, so try a sunnier, airier room and let it dry out completely before watering.

 More Information